-- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with the reporting guidelines of the General Manager; - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - i. meetings of the Committee of Management were held in accordance with the rules of the organisation and - ii. the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of the Victorian Branch, save that: - a. the conduct the subject of resolutions 1, 2 and 3 of the Branch Executive of 28 June 2023 (copies of which are attached to these financial statements) may not have been in accordance with the rules of the organisation and has, for the avoidance of doubt, since been considered and ratified by the Branch Executive in resolutions 1, 2 and 3; and - b. many members of the organisation who are attached to the Victorian Locomotive Branch Division have not paid their membership subscriptions into the Branch Fund as required by the rules of the organisation and that issue has not yet been dealt with by the Branch Executive. - iii. the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; - iv. where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner to each of the other reporting units of the organisation; - v. where information has been sought in any request of a member of the reporting unit or the General Manager duly made under section 272 of the RO Act, that information has been provided to the member or the General Manager; and - vi. where any order for inspection of financial records made by the Fair Work Commission under section 273 of the RO Act during the year, there has been compliance.
+- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with the reporting guidelines of the General Manager; - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - meetings of the Committee of Management were held in accordance with the rules of the organisation and - ii. the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation; - iii. the financial records of the reporting unit have been kept and maintained in accordance with the RO Act: - iv. where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner to each of the other reporting units of the organisation; - v. where information has been sought in any request of a member of the reporting unit or the General Manager duly made under section 272 of the RO Act, that information has been provided to the member or the General Manager; and - vi. where any order for inspection of financial records made by the Fair Work Commission under section 273 of the RO Act during the year, there has been compliance.